imwithsam/imwithsam.github.io/_posts/2015-6-6-How-to-Learn-Effectively.md

 pushups and squats, and we added the occasional pullups after one of our instructors told us about a climbing training board mounted in one of the classrooms.
-A few other students would join in every now and then, but for the most part people would laugh or look at us like we were crazy.
+A few other students would join in every now and then, but for the most part people would just laugh or look at us like we were crazy.
 As silly as we may look, I am happy we started doing these simple exercises during our Pomodoro breaks.

-*UPDATE: Unfortunately, Turing School started frowning upon exercising during Pomodoro breaks.*
+*UPDATE: Unfortunately, Turing School began frowning upon exercising during Pomodoro breaks.*

 Research has shown that [sitting for long periods of time is bad for your